rotki/rotki/docs/usage_guide.rst

 Theme [Premium]
 ^^^^^^^^^^^^^^^^^^^^

-Premium users can customize the color them for either light or dark mode.
+Premium users can customize the color for either light or dark mode.

 Customizing the accounting settings